Last updated on November 14th, 2022 at 01:30 am

 The good news is that children are able to quickly learn about money and its value.
-Kids learn through observation and repetition, so the more regularly you talk about money and demonstrate the role it plays in their lives, the better.
+Teaching kids about money happens through observation and repetition, so the more regularly you talk about money and demonstrate the role it plays in their lives, the better.
 By turning everyday topics or activities into money lessons, parents can take an active role in providing kids with information about finances.
-Here are seven tips to help you raise financially savvy children:
+Here are seven tips to help you raise financially savvy children.

 1. Start money conversations early

 As a parent of three, I’ve seen that kids often pick up on new ideas faster than they get credit for.
 Even at a very young age, kids can understand the concept of more versus less.
 Introduce your kids to money as soon as they can count.